VolpeUSDOT/FTOT-Public/README.md

 ## Contributing:
 * Add bugs and feature requests to the Issues tab for the Volpe Development Team to triage.

+## Validation:
+* Volpe has validated FTOT using existing datasets commonly used by public sector freight professionals.
+More information on the validation effort is available [here](https://github.com/VolpeUSDOT/FTOT-Public/files/8080846/FTOT_Validation_2.Pager_021622.pdf).

 ## Credits:
 * Dr. Kristin Lewis (Volpe) <Kristin.Lewis@dot.gov>
 * Matthew Pearlson (Volpe) <Matthew.Pearlson@dot.gov>